Homepage

 Anyhow, the golden age of made for TV movies came to an end in the early 1980's, this being brought about by the emergence of cable vision as a leading factor of home television viewing, and of course home video also taking peoples attention from the TV guide.
 We started to get made for cable movies, which in turn really sucked because although the producers had greater freedoms to present whatever materials they wanted, this caused the writers to get very lazy and rely on more exploitive methods that worked great for drive-in cinema, but looked out of place on big budget cable productions.
 The last made for TV horror movie I remember seeing was the fantastic Dark Night of the Scarecrow, which aired on CBS in October 24, 1981.
 I hadn't seen the whole film, but I recall coming back from my girlfriends place, sprawling out on the floor and watching the last half of film, which really impressed me.
 Never again would I see a well made, made for TV horror film, and in fact it started to become harder and harder to find a well made for theatrical venue horror film as well.

 The following is a list of made for TV horror movies that are not currently available in any venue, and are now being offered through Cinefear for your viewing pleasure.
 Most films run around 75 minutes, others 90.
 All titles in this section are $15 per tape.
 Buy four and get the fifth free.
 Relive your childhood, and if the mood hits you, feel free to write in with your TV movie memories...
 If we like what you have to say, we'll even give you the opportunity to have your story posted on our site...
 In the meantime, keep watching !
 We now have one of the largest collection of TV movies ever.
-All titles available in DVD+R format as well as VHS.
-Order four and get every fifth tape free.
+All titles available in DVD format as well as VHS.
+Order four and get every fifth tape or disc free.
 A few titles have original commercials on them, if this is a problem please ask before purchasing.
-Buy 10 and get 5 tapes free!
+Buy 10 and get 5 titles free!
 Updated weekly.
-More TV titles added 11/5/2008 (see all three pages).
+More TV titles added 10/6/2023 (see all three pages).
 Click HERE for our Forgotten Gems page!

 THE ALIENS ARE COMING (Aired on NBC 3/2/80) A young astrophysicist searches for sinister Aliens looking for sanctuary for their comrades by possessing the bodies of humans.
 This was the pilot for a proposed series that never materialised.
 ORDER